rehierl/html-outliner-spec/pseudocode.md

 1. line 04: unclear what tos refers to when executing visit() during an "exit" event and when stack.pop() (see line 02) was executed. strictly implemented, this would be the next tos entry after the one that was popped.
-1. line 12: <strike>replace the word 'target' with 'owner'; the word 'target' is unspecific and should refer to the outline's owner</strike>
-   (change merged; impending update)
 1. line 20: "Associate ... with" is too unspecific; compare with line 36.
 1. line 29: *Section.appendOutline()*: unclear how to execute this operation -
    see [issue with inner SCEs](./issue-inner-sce.md)
-1. line 38: note that it does not state to associate currentOutlineTarget with the newly created section; compare with line 20.
+1. line 38: note that it does not state to associate currentOutlineOwner with the newly created section; compare with line 20.
-1. line 57: <strike>rank is undefined for implied/missing headings;
-   reorder the if-cases from 'if(A or B)' to 'if(B or A)'</strike>
-   (change merged; impending update)
 1. line 59: it should say "create a new section for the element that is being entered", not just "create a new section and".
-1. line 65: *rank* is not defined for implied headings; an implied heading represents a heading that does not exits.
+1. line 65: possible problem - *rank* is not defined for implied headings; an implied heading represents a heading that does not exits.
 1. line 66: same as 59
-1. line 71: 'Let candidateSection be the section that contains candidateSection in the outline of currentOutlineTarget' is quite unclear. should state the parent-child relationship between sections established when appending a section to another one (line 66).
+1. line 71: 'Let candidateSection be the section that contains candidateSection in the outline of currentOutlineOwner' is quite unclear. should state the parent-child relationship between sections established when appending a section to another one (line 66).
-1. line 65 after 71: implies that a section always has a parent section, which is not the case once you reach a SR or SC.
+1. line 65 after executing 71: implies that a section always has a parent section, which is not the case once you reach a SR or SC.
 1. lines 02, 27, 45: push/pop stack operations are rather decoupled from each other.
 1. lines 36, 44: the *Node.parentSection* property is only used to *save and
    restore* the current section.

-### faq-like notes
+### <span id="faq-like-notes">faq-like notes</span>

 #### line 13

 * could currentSection still not be set (i.e. null)?
 * the algorithm requires to begin with a SC or a SR element
-* entering a SC element will always set currentOutlineTarget and currentSection
+* entering a SC element will always set currentOutlineOwner and currentSection
-* entering a SR element will always set currentOutlineTarget and currentSection
+* entering a SR element will always set currentOutlineOwner and currentSection
 * result : line 13 cannot fail

 #### lines 13, 24, 32, 41, 48, 55: